Employment Mentor and Client Contact Assistant

 About the program

-Our Given the Chance Jobs Victoria employment program is a service for long term jobseekers, who live in Melbourne's inner-west.
+Our Given the Chance Jobs Victoria employment program is a service for long term jobseekers, who live in Melbourne's inner-west and south-east.

 Jobseekers receive one to one assistance to create an employment pathway with a focus on developing new skills and renewing confidence.